 The waters were heated by a coal burning hypocaust system located beneath the pools.
 Approximately 9,000 men were needed to operate the baths on a daily basis.

 Caracalla spared no expense when it came to decoration.
-He adorned the baths with mosaics, frescos, and sculpture.
+He adorned the baths with mosaics, frescos, and hundreds of sculptures.

 There were social spaces and libraries.
 Caracalla also built a sanctuary to the god of Mithras, so the Romans could pay their respects while they bathed.